CSC491/2600

 Expectations and evaluation of Students

 In general we expect students to come prepared to be guided, mentored, and to work hard throughout the term.
 This is not an easy course and there is a lot of work, but it is a course former students regularly describe as “having taught me more than all my other courses” and “having taught concepts I use on a daily basis as a software engineer”.
-Despite this, the teaching staff make themselves available via Slack and Zoom as needed and will help guide and mentor you.
+Despite this, the teaching staff make themselves available via Slack as needed and will help guide and mentor you.
 The teaching staff is here to help you succeed as long as you put the effort in, effectively contribute to your team, and communicate (that last one is important!)
 In order for students to be successful in this course and their team, here is a subset of expectations students should have:

 All of these expectations are in place, combined with mentorship and guidance, so that we can evaluate your abilities around: